 The Verdict: "I love running in Hokas—particularly the Challenger ATR 4—as they have good support and cushioning.
 They're also a hybrid, so I can use them on both road and summer trails.
 Great for the long run."

 The Verdict: "I've been running for about five years, and I tried lots of different running shoes until I discovered the Adidas UltraBoost.
-They are without a doubt my favourite running shoe now.
-The sole is made from the Adidas signature 'Boost technology', which is super bouncy and cushioned.
+They are, without a doubt, my favorite running shoe now.
+The sole is made from the Adidas signature 'Boost technology,' which is super bouncy and cushioned.

 "I also love that you can now buy UltraBoost Parley shoes that have been made from recycled plastic marine pollution.
 So you can lace up for your run and know that you're helping to save the planet, too."